 Saturday arrives – the open has been cancelled and the property has been withdrawn from the market.
 Called the agent – who we will call ‘Larry’ (not his real name but a close representation).
 Larry says the owner is ‘away’ so they have postponed the open.
 Weird because the property was vacant so the owner clearly wasn’t living there.
 First red flag.

 Larry starts calling us.
 Frequently.
 Asks us to put in an offer on the property.
 We haven’t yet viewed the property, so we explain we want to view the property before submitting an offer.
 Larry asks why we would bother viewing in person.
+This guy is hilarious.
 Second red flag.

 The property is finally re-listed with a new open time.
 We speak to Larry who says the guide price is now $1,200,000.
 Starts pressuring us to put in an offer.
 But . . we still haven’t viewed the property.
 Larry jokes he will give us a good price.
 Red flag number 3.